 -D.D., Costa Rican OTW participant

-Opening the World (OTW) is a Marin County, California-based program designed to empower and expose youth at risk to a world beyond their own through volunteer, educational and cultural experiences within their communities and abroad.
+Opening the World (OTW) is a Marin County, California-based program designed to empower and expose youth at risk to a world beyond their own through volunteer, leadership, educational, therapeutic, and cultural experiences within their communities and abroad.

-OTW serves 18 to 25-year-old underprivileged, transitional age youth from culturally diverse backgrounds who have struggled with one or more of the following issues: trauma, neglect, physical abuse, familial conflict/rupture, loss, substance abuse, homelessness, the foster care system, educational challenges and poverty.
-Some have been in the juvenile and adult probation system.
+OTW serves underprivileged, transitional age youth (ages 16 to 25) from culturally diverse backgrounds who have struggled with one or more of the following issues: trauma, neglect, physical abuse, familial conflict/rupture, loss, substance abuse, homelessness, the foster care and probation systems, educational challenges, and poverty.